Stirling Centre Tartan – Officially Registered Scottish Tartan

 Tartan date: 25/01/2026

-This registration recognises the authenticity of our tartan and confirms its place within Scotland’s living cultural heritage.
-It ensures that the design is formally recorded, protected, and acknowledged as a unique symbol created specifically for Stirling Centre for Strategic Learning and Innovation.
+This official registration confirms the authenticity of our design and secures its place within Scotland’s living cultural heritage.
+Moreover, it protects the tartan as a unique symbol created specifically for Stirling Centre for Strategic Learning and Innovation.

 A Symbol of Identity and Values